 You can borrow books and other material by using the Self-Issue machines on Level 2.
 You will need your Library card to access your account via the Self-Issue machines.

 You should only use your own Library Card - if you are found to be using someone else's card, you may have your Library privileges withdrawn.

-The Library operates an automatic renewals policy for most of the items in stock.
+The Library operates an automatic renewals policy for most loanable items in stock.
 When you borrow a library loan item, it will be due for return OR renewal of the loan in 7-days.
 The Self-Issue machines and your borrower account information will show this due date at the point of issue.

 You will receive an email advising you that the item is due for return to the Library when it cannot be renewed.
 You should always try to return the loan item as soon as possible in response to these messages.

 Even if nobody else requests your loan item(s), the automatic renewal of the due date will stop after 12 months.
 This policy is to minimise loss of library stock and ensure long term loan items are available for users if and when requested.